 Voldemort’s hate blazed in his eyes.
 Delores hid hers behind soft tones, feigned concern, and a predator’s smile.

 I don’t believe there is an afterlife, but if I did I would hope that Phelps can now rest from the burden of his hostility, and that his wounds have been healed.

 In the end, I preferred the bigotry Fred wore on his sleeve, to the slippery words of “love” offered by so many Christians who quietly share Fred’s heart.

-Remember this the next time your Christian neighbor or coworker tries to befriend you.
-What is their real agenda?
-Do you really want to be friends with someone who thinks you will tortured by God in hell for eternity if you don’t believe exactly like they do?
+Remember this the next time your Evangelical Christian neighbor or coworker tries to befriend you.
+What is their true agenda?
+Do you really want to be friends with someone who thinks you will tortured by God in Hell for eternity if you don’t believe exactly as they do?
 I know I don’t.

 Bruce Gerencser, 62, lives in rural Northwest Ohio with his wife of 41 years.
 He and his wife have six grown children and twelve grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.

 Thank you for reading this post.
 Please share your thoughts in the comment section.
 If you are a first-time commenter, please read the commenting policy before wowing readers with your words.
 All first-time comments are moderated.
 If you would like to contact Bruce directly, please use the contact form to do so.
 Donations are always appreciated.
 Donations on a monthly basis can be made through Patreon.
 One-time donations can be made through PayPal.